What is Yubo? Here’s What You Need to Know About the Popular App

-Are you familiar with the Yubo app?
-It might not be one you’ve heard of, but the platform is increasingly popular with teens.
+What is Yubo?
+It might not be an app you’ve heard of, but the platform is increasingly popular with teens.
 Apps like Yubo are designed to mimic social apps created for adults.
 However, they have the potential for even greater risk due to their younger target audience.
 While at first glance Yubo may seem harmless for kids — and even fun — taking a closer look might lead you to ask, “Is Yubo safe for kids?”

 Yubo’s App Store description presents it as a platform to help people find friends: “Yubo is a social video live-streaming app to find new friends, chat with people just like you, and build a social community based on YOUR interests!
 Friendship is going live on Yubo!”
 In reality, it’s an app for teens and tweens to connect with strangers online.
 Here’s what you should know about this popular social platform.